-The Chairman assumes a leadership role in the Board and represents the same to shareholders of the Company.
-The Chairman is primarily responsible for the following:
+- The Chairman assumes a leadership role in the Board so as to ensure effective functioning of the Board in the interest of good corporate governance.

-- managing Board communications and Board effectiveness;
+- managing the interface between Board and Management;

 - other responsibilities as assigned by the Board from time to time.

 Roles of President/ Chief Executive Officer and Executive Directors

-- providing assistance to members of the Board and the Board Committees, as required, in discharging their duties; and
+- providing assistance to members of the Board and the Board Committees, as required, in discharging their duties;

-- assisting the Chairman in organising information necessary for the Board to deal with the agenda and for providing such information to Directors on a timely basis.
+- assisting the Chairman in organising information necessary for the Board to deal with the agenda and for providing such information to Directors on a timely basis;

 - reports on the performance and activities of the Group for the period under review, including explanations for significant fluctuations over the period; and